tanimaraeliassantos/rothko-painting/README.md

 # ROTHKO PAINTING APP

 The application was built as a practice project for a responsive web design course with FreecodeCamp.
-It features an abstract painting made with squares and vibrant colors that would move any beginner developer to tears (kidding, not kidding)
+It features an abstract painting made with squares and vibrant colors that would move any beginner developer to tears (kidding, not kidding). :grimacing:

 ![rothko painting app - Tanimara Elias Santos](assets/images/rothko-painting-showcase.gif)